MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ### Add the sample code

 The function API is the source of extra claims for your token.
-Using the *Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents* NuGet package.
+For the purposes of this article, we're hardcoding the values for the sample app.
+In production, fetch information about the user from external data store.

 In your *Function1.cs* file, replace the entire contents of the file with the following code: